 Presented last month at SIHH 2011 show in two choices of gold alloys, the new A. Lange & Sohne Saxonia Dual Time (refs.
 385.026 & 385.032) is the first wristwatch in the Saxonia range of dressy timekeepers that happens to sport a GMT display.
 Not particularly interesting from the mechanical point, it is still a very good example of how an experienced industrial designer can turn such a mundane thing as a secondary hour hand into a true work of art.

 Powered by Lange’s in-house Caliber L086.2 automatic movement, the watch features a standard for this type of gadgets dial layout, which makes it easy to grasp its readings with a momentary glance.

 As you can see, unlike your normal, um, four-hander that features two hour hands (primary and secondary one,) a minute hand, as well as an optional seconds hand, this watch is actually a five-hander that, unlike some watches with fewer indicators, does a really good job at telling time in both time zones while still looking as elegant as it gets.
 To make this possible, German designers decided to use the hands of the same shape, but with a different finish.

 It takes just a single glance to instantly understand that the hands in blued steel (given the brand’s reputation, I imagine that the hands are heat-blued, but don’t quote me on that) are responsible for telling you time in the secondary time-zone: the one in the upper sub-dial is a basic 24-hour indicator that has a primary task of telling you whether it is night or day in the place of your interested, while the other tells you what time it is exactly.

-The hand that displays time in your current time zone looks the same, but is either rhodium-plated (for the version in 18-carat white gold, ref.
+The hand that displays time in your current time zone looks the same, but is either rhodium-plated (for the version in 18-karat white gold, ref.
 385.026) or is crafted from beautifully colored rose gold alloy (Ref.
 385.032) with the common minute hand featuring the same finish.